browserengineering/book/book/animations.md

 next: accessibility
 ...

 Complex web application use *animations*\index{animation} when transitioning between states.
-These animations help users understand the change and improve visual polish by replacing sudden jumps with gradual changes.
+These animations help users understand what changed and improve visual polish.
 But to execute these animations smoothly, the browser must minimize time in each animation frame, using GPU acceleration to speed up visual effects and compositing\index{compositing} to minimize redundant work.

 JavaScript Animations
 =====================